 From the sitting room, a staircase leads up to two bedrooms and a spacious shared bathroom with bath and separate shower.
 The first bedroom has a king-size bed, and the second has two twin beds.
 The cottage is carpeted throughout, with appropriate non-slip flooring in the kitchen and bathroom.
 This cottage is not suitable for wheelchair guests.

 This cottage is the only stand alone property, and situated at the entrance of the estate.
 It has its own driveway and car park area, and access down a concrete path onto a well lit flag stone terrace.
 Entrance into the cottage is up a gentle ramp into the beautifully equipped kitchen.
+Due to the narrow doorways, this cottage is not suitable for wheelchair users.

 This cottage is listed and has been sympathetically adapted.
 From the kitchen a short passageway leads to the gothic carpeted sitting room with wood burning stove and a door leading to a steep original staircase to the second floor and its self-contained twin bedroom and bathroom.
 The original Stone Lodge hall/dining room off the sitting room is fully carpeted and leads to a downstairs master bedroom with adjoining wet room shower.
 There is an area for the washer dryer contained in the bathroom.